Test in production without watermarks.

 Barcodes play a crucial role in modern applications, facilitating efficient data tracking and management.
-In the world of .NET development, there numerous barcode generator SDK available and various extensions can be found on Visual Studio marketplace as well.
+In the world of .NET development, there are numerous barcode generator SDKs available and various extensions can be found on the Visual Studio marketplace as well.
 IronBarcode stands out as a powerful library for generating and reading barcodes.
-How cool it would be to have a barcode generating .NET windows application using IronBarcode.
+How cool would it be to have a barcode generating .NET Windows application using IronBarcode?

 In this article, we will explore how to create a barcode generator in VB.NET using IronBarcode, a versatile tool that simplifies barcode handling within your applications.